Hellfire (song): Production

-The producers of Disney's adaptation of The Hunchback of Notre Dame stated that they felt that the "Hellfire" scene was important in portraying Frollo as he was in Victor Hugo's original novel.
+The producers of Disney's adaptation of The Hunchback of Notre Dame stated that they felt that the "Hellfire" scene was important in portraying Frollo as he was in Victor Hugo's 1831 original novel.
 They hoped that this sequence would be one of the greatest animated sequences ever produced.
 Frollo was animated by Kathy Zielinski and the sequence was storyboarded by French animators Paul and Gaëtan Brizzi, who were the heads of the Walt Disney Feature Animation satellite studio in Montreuil, France.
 The elements of fire, smoke, and shadows in the sequence required significant support from the Feature Animation visual effects department.
 According to one of the film's directors, Kirk Wise, Frollo's song "Hellfire" needed a visual sequence more meaningful and powerful than past Disney animated features, akin to the Night on Bald Mountain sequence in Disney's Fantasia (1940), which depicted the devil Chernabog rallying his demons for a single night.

 In the audio commentary on The Hunchback of Notre Dame DVD, Wise described his fear that he would have to plead with Feature Animation chairman Roy E. Disney and Walt Disney Company CEO Michael Eisner to let them do the sequence.
 The two executives ended up enjoying the idea, and no plea was needed.

 Wise also indicated that he and visual effects artistic supervisor Chris Jenkins wanted to make sure the "fire-spirit" shots of Esmeralda in the sequence would not endanger the film's possibilities of earning a "G" rating from the Motion Picture Association of America.
 Thus, they went through every frame to ensure that Esmeralda's figure was fully clothed at all times, despite her provocative dancing.
+When the film was eventually submitted to the MPAA, the rating board was uncomfortable with the word "sin" being used in the song, so the background sound effects were made louder to drown out the word after it was suggested by producer Don Hahn.